TeskaLabs/Keyote-Demo-Authn-macOS/README.md

-# Demonstration application for an application authentication (login) via Keyote for macOS
+# Demo of an application authentication (login) via Keyote for macOS
 ...